 It’s probably one of the first questions you’ll ask yourself when you’re considering buying a boat in the UK.
 “Do you need a licence to sail a boat?”
 The simple answer is that there isn’t a strictly speaking a “boat licence” which tests competency in the same way as a “car licence” does.
 However, certain waterways and circumstances will require a variety of permits and licences.
 In this guide we’ll look at the requirements and the red tape involved, explain the various legal obligations and answer where do you need a licence to sail a boat in the UK.

-The UK has minimal legal formal requirements for boating licences and qualifications to sail.
+The United Kingdom has minimal legal formal requirements for boating licences and qualifications to sail.
 Much of the credit for this is due to the Royal Yachting Association (RYA), the UK’s national governing body, and their ethos of “educate not legislate”.
-They have successfully lobbied the government since the 1970s for a less formal approach to sailing legislation and have backed their words up with a wide variety of training courses aimed at all sailing levels from novice to professional skipper.
+They have successfully lobbied the government since the 1970s for a less formal approach to sailing legislation and have backed their words up with a wide variety of training courses aimed at all sailing levels from novice to the professional skipper.

 Where Do You Need a Licence to Sail a Boat in the UK?